Ustice/slack-api/README.md

 The slack-api comes with some custom errors, and their constructors are included under the `errors` property.

-* `CommunicationError` - This error is thrown if the https request fails.
+* `CommunicationError` - This error is thrown if the https request fails e.g. because of a network problem.
-* `SlackError` - If Slack returns an error, this will be passed to the callback function as the first argument for error-handling.
+* `SlackError` - If Slack returns an error, this error will be passed to the callback function as the first argument for error-handling.
+* `SlackServiceError` - If Slack returns a non-200 status code, this error will be passed to the callback function as the first argument for error-handling. `SlackServiceError` is different from `SlackError` because the Slack API returns a `200` status code for the kinds of errors identified by `SlackError`.

 ## Development and testing